australian-multibeam-guidelines/australian-multibeam-guidelines.github.io/pages/04-acquisition.md

 # _4.3.2 Backscatter_
 If the MBES system is capable, it is required that you ensure backscatter data (both the Beam Average Backscatter and the Time Series “Snippets” Backscatter data) are being logged and stored with the bathymetry data files.
 It is imperative that the Range (R), intensity (I), angle (Ɵ) information are all recorded.
 Collecting these data may require custom settings to be applied during the initial set up of the acquisition software.

-When acquiring data, it is essential that a log is kept of all settings and changes made to settings during acquisition ([section 6.2.1](https://australian-multibeam-guidelines.github.io/reports#621-logs)).
+When acquiring data, it is essential that a log is kept of all settings and changes made to settings during acquisition ([section 6.2.1](#6-2-1-logs-38)).
 Do NOT run the MBES system on auto mode as this will make it very difficult to normalise the backscatter data due to the dynamic changes in the pulse length.
+If possible:
+*   avoid changes to the pulse length and pulse type or keep to a minimum
+*   collect in equidistant mode
-Changes to the pulse length and pulse type should be avoided if possible, and if not, kept to a minimum.
-If you are required to change either of these settings please stop logging at the end of the line and apply new settings before starting to log the next line and detail in the log accordingly.
-Efforts should also be made to minimise constant saturation of the seabed backscatter signal.
+*   stop logging at the end of the line and apply new settings before starting to next line if changes are made (capturing changes in the log accordingly)
+*   minimise constant saturation of the seabed backscatter signal.

-At the end of a survey, an **additional backscatter calibration test is essential** if you have used pulse lengths that differ from your original patch test and backscatter calibration**.** This calibration test is made up by running the same line once for each pulse length that was used during the survey.
+At the end of a survey, an **additional backscatter calibration test is essential** if you have used pulse lengths that differ from your original patch test and backscatter calibration.
+This calibration test is made up by running the same line once for each pulse length that was used during the survey.
 It is important that enough space is given for the turn so that the line can be intersected straight on because the calibration requires the lines to directly overlap for at least 500 m.
 Please record which pulse length coincides with which line number for each calibration run.

 # _4.3.3 Transit data_
 It is recommended that the system settings during transit data acquisition be set to maximise data quality by considering the overall characteristics of the transit rather than maximise data coverage or swath width.
-Refer also to [section 2.5.5](https://australian-multibeam-guidelines.github.io/pre-survey-planning#255-line-planning).
+Refer also to [section 2.5.5](#2-5-5-line-planning-18).

 Unless a deep water CTD or XBT cast is available throughout the transit and when water depth is greater than 200m, a generic SVP tool, such as the [Hydroffice Sound Speed Manager](https://www.hydroffice.org/soundspeed/main) tool can be used to improve profiles.
 Should no SVP option be available, the sound velocity should be set to 1500m/sec.